Holographic complexity of rotating black holes: Complexity of Formation

 We consider the analogous problem in detail for rotating black holes in appendix~\ref{appExtremal}.
 Again, there is a logarthmic singularity in the extremal limit that is controlled by the entropy.
 However, the general behaviour is markedly different.
-The schematic form for the complexity of formation for large rotating black holes takes the form \be \Delta \mathcal{C}_\mathcal{A} \underset{\frac{r_+}{\ell} \gg 1}{\sim} S \log \frac{\Omega_H}{T} + f(\epsilon_i) V^\frac{D-2}{D-1} \, , \ee where $\Omega_H$ is the angular velocity of the horizon, $V$ is the thermodynamic volume and again $f(\epsilon_i)$ is some function of the ratio $r_-/r_+$ (which could, of course, be reexpressed as a function of $\Omega_H$ and $T$).
-The implication of the above relationship is that, for sufficiently large black holes, the complexity of formation is always controlled by the thermodynamic volume rather than the entropy.
+The schematic form for the complexity of formation for large rotating black holes takes the form \be \Delta \mathcal{C}_\mathcal{A} \underset{\frac{r_+}{\ell} \gg 1}{\sim} S \log \frac{\Omega_H}{T} + f\left(\frac{\Omega_H}{T}\right) V^\frac{D-2}{D-1} \, , \ee where $\Omega_H$ is the angular velocity of the horizon, $V$ is the thermodynamic volume and again $f$ is some function of the ratio $r_-/r_+$ (which can, of course, be expressed as a function of $\Omega_H/T$).
+Examining the curves in figure~\ref{CAformExt}, we see that the second term in \eqref{C-vol} dominates over a larger range of temperature.
+For smaller values of $r_+/\ell$, the logarithmic divergence becomes manifest in the limit of extremality.
+The implication of the above relationship is that at a given fixed temperature, and for sufficiently large black holes, the complexity of formation is always controlled by the thermodynamic volume rather than the entropy.
 The validity of this conclusion can be seen clearly in the plots shown in figure~\ref{CAformExt} for five dimensions --- see also figure~\ref{CAplot}.
 We emphasize that this observation is possible due to the independence of the thermodynamic volume and the entropy for rotating black holes.
 In the case of static (charged or neutral) black holes, these quantities are not independent and one is free to write the final result in terms of either $S$ or $V$ as the two quantities are related by \be S \underset{\text{static limit}}{\sim} V^{(D-2)/(D-1)} \, . \ee We will return to discuss the implications of this result in the discussion.